 Internal SCIA evaluation system.

-Control plane components
+Control plane responsibilities (architecture-only)

 The execution commit boundary is the non-bypassable enforcement point where institutional consequence becomes binding.